ndreynolds/ndreynolds.github.com/posts/2019-02-05-learning-haskell-via-advent-of-code.md

 The puzzle involves creating a simulation of a battle between an army of elves and an army of goblins in true dungeon crawler style.
 Each unit on the map has a sort of deterministic AI.
-Units each have turns in a pre-defined series, and each turn they can either attack an enemy in range or move one square towards the nearest enemy.
+Units each have turns in a pre-defined series, and each turn they can either attack an enemy in range, or move one square towards the nearest enemy.
 Finding the nearest enemy is definitely the tough part.

+Units cannot move through walls (they're fighting in a cave) and they cannot move through each other---so the simulation requires finding, for each unit, the shortest path to an enemy.[^paths]

+[^paths]:
-Units cannot move through walls (they're fighting in a cave) and they cannot move through each other---so the simulation requires finding, for each unit, the shortest path to an enemy.
-(In the event of multiple shortest paths, the directions also define a way to break the tie.)
-This means calculating the paths in each round is $O(n^2)$, as we have to calculate the paths between all units in order to find the shortest ones.
+  In the event of multiple shortest paths to an enemy, the directions specify that the next enemy in reading order (i.e., left-to-right, then top-to-bottom) is chosen.
+This all means calculating the paths in each round is $O(n^2)$, as we have to calculate the paths between all units in order to find the shortest ones.

 From the puzzle directions: